google/gapid/DEVDOC.md

 #### Integration with VSCode and Delve

-To use the delve debugger for Go with VSCode to debug `gapis`.
-These steps can be followed:
+Follow these steps to use the delve debugger for Go with VSCode to debug `gapis`.

-1. Make sure to complete Golang Setup for GAPID.
+1. Make sure to complete the Golang setup above for AGI.

-2. Create a `launch.json` under the workspace directory with `Ctrl + Shift + P` and `Debug: Open launch.json`
+2. Create a `launch.json` file under the workspace directory with `Ctrl + Shift + P` and `Debug: Open launch.json`

-3. Paste this as one of the launch configurations.
+3. Paste the following as one of the launch configurations.
 This will ensure that there is a launch configuration for attaching to Delve.
 ```
 {
     ...